JoseVeraReyes/pythonrecursos/HR Analytics/README.md

-The data source for the analysis can be found within this Github repository.
+The data source for the analysis can be found within this Github repository: https://github.com/idada29/All-SQL-Analysis/blob/main/HR%20Analytics/Employee.csv

     The following data preprocessing was carried out for the data in this analysis: